MirasakaDrakon/NetScan-VulnScanner/README.md

 # NetScan-VulnScanner
 NetScan - This is Nmap based utility for Termux/Linux.
-Uses Nmap plugin "vulners" for scanning
+Uses Nmap plugins "vulners" and "vuln" for scanning

 DISCLAIMER!!
 WARNING!
 This tool only for: